-Bagini is a beautiful glacier in the Himalayas.
-It starts near the bases of the Trishuli and Changbang peaks, and flows northwards from there.
+Bagini Glacier Trek is a beautiful place in the Himalayas.
+It starts near the bases of the Trishuli and Changbang peaks and flows northwards from there.
 The entire feature is located inside Nanda Devi National Park, which has rich flora and fauna.
-With the Bagini Glacier trek, you get a chance to literally walk on this large river of ice, and also explore the national park.
+With the Bagini Glacier and Changbang Base Camp, you get a chance to literally walk on this large river of ice, and also explore the national park.
 Your first stop will be the sacred town of Haridwar, known for its multitude of temples, important pilgrimage sites, and a plentiful of yoga ashrams and resorts.

 You then drive to the town of Joshimath, where the famous 8th-century Hindu saint Shankaracharya established a monastery.
 The journey will take you past Rudraprayag, Karnaprayag and Devprayag, where several source-streams of the Ganga River meet.
 Joshimath is the only proper town before your trek begins, and whatever supplies you need for the expedition have to be bought here.
 After procuring all the necessary goods, hop into the vehicle again, and this time drive along the Dhauliganga River to Jumma.
 Just as you reach here, you will be greeted by fierce winds coming from the Tibetan Plateau as the place is near to it.
 Make your way through them and get a taste of what you will get at higher altitudes.